hyperledger/iroha/iroha/docs/guides/develop-iroha-module.md

-# How-to develop a new Iroha Module
+# How to Develop a New Iroha Module

-When you need to add some functionality to the Iroha use this guide to develop a new Iroha Module.
+When you need to add some functionality to Iroha, use this guide to develop a new Iroha Module.

 ## Prerequisites